 Following the installation of two milk vending machines at a farm near Ashover in December 2010, and their outstanding success in selling milk to the local people, the business was created to try similar machines elsewhere in villages where there is no local shop.

-The grant was used to refurbish an agricultural store/garage already owned by the farm, allowing the relocation of the existing farm shop from a small adjacent building.
+The grant was used to refurbish an agricultural store and garage already owned by the farm, allowing the relocation of the existing farm shop from a small adjacent building.

 Leader was approached to help fund phase two of a project to redevelop Winster Village Shop, so that it could meet necessary trading and legal standards, increase the overall retail floor space and incorporate the village post office.